 Talk about the ingredients and tools

+Here are some great ideas for cooking conversation topics.
 Once you’ve decided on the recipe, talk about the ingredients and tools you’ll be using when cooking (milk, sugar, salt, bowl, spoons, flour, etc.).
 This will help your child build their vocabulary.
 As you name the ingredients and tools, make them repeat after you.
 Try to use sentences with adjectives.
 For example, instead of saying “we need a plate,” say “we need a small plate.”

 Ask for help

+A great way is to ask related cooking conversation questions.
 Give one or two-step instructions to your child.
 For example, give clear, age-appropriate instructions, such as “Pass me the sugar!” or “Bring me a spoon, please!”